cran/slowraker/README.md

 Basic usage
 -----------

-There is one main function in the `slowraker` package - `slowrake()`. `slowrake()` will extract keywords from a vector of documents using the RAKE algorithm.
-RAKE doesn't require any training data, so it's super easy to use:
+There is one main function in the `slowraker` package - `slowrake()`. `slowrake()` extracts keywords from a vector of documents using the RAKE algorithm.
+This algorithm doesn't require any training data, so it's super easy to use:

 ``` r
 library(slowraker)